Neville Goddard Audio and Text Archive

 Jerusalem - The Emanation of the Giant Albion ~William Blake

-Blake Poetry and Prose Blake Concordance
+Blake Poetry and Prose Blake Archive

 WILLIAM BLAKE-One who is very much delighted with being in good Company Born 28 November 1757 in London & has died several times since [from Blake's Autograph in the Album of William Upcott]

 "He who does not imagine in stronger and better lineaments, and in stronger and better light than his perishing and mortal eye can see, does not imagine at all" ~William Blake~

 Neither the 1976 Copyright Act, the Berne Convention Implementation Act of 1988, the Copyright Renewal Act of 1992, nor the Sonny Bono Copyright Term Extension Act of 1998 will restore protection to works that fell into the public domain before the passage of the laws.
 However, the North American Free Trade Agreement Implementation Act (NAFTA) and the Uruguay Round Agreements Act (URAA) may restore copyright in certain works of foreign origin that were in the public domain in the United States.
 Under the copyright law in effect prior to January 1, 1978, copyright could be lost in several situations.
 The most common were publication without the required notice of copyright, expiration of the first 28-year term without renewal, or final expiration of the second copyright term.
 The Copyright Renewal Act of 1992 automatically renews first term copyrights secured between January 1, 1964, and December 31, 1977.